Melbourne Train and Tram Map

-Always in the shadow of the more famous trams, Melbourne's suburban train network is also of impressive size and efficiency.
+Often in the shadow of the more famous trams, Melbourne's suburban train network is also of impressive size and efficiency.
 Operated by Metro Melbourne, there are seventeen routes radiating to all corners of the suburbs.
 Trains are frequent and generally comfortable.
-Whilst not as intensive as the train network in Sydney, Melbourne's network is more extensive.
 If the truth be known, the train network contributes more to the economic advantage of Melbourne than does the tram network, but there is no doubt that the trams are a key feature of Melbourne's cultural heritage.

-Metro train routes are shown on this route in BLACK.
-Trains operate between the City and a suburban destination, and most of them travel via the "City Loop".
-The City loop is a four-track five station loop that encircles downtown.
-As a general rule, trains operate to and from Flinders Street station to and from their suburban destination, and will travel via the City loop stations of Southern Cross, Flagstaff, Melbourne Central and Parliament.
+Metro train routes are shown on our map as thick coloured lines.
+Most trains operate between the City and a suburban destination via the "City Loop".
+The City loop is a four-track, five station loop that encircles downtown.
+As a general rule, trains operate from Flinders Street station to and from their suburban destination via the City loop stations of Southern Cross, Flagstaff, Melbourne Central and Parliament.

-Trains to and from Showgrounds and Flemington Racecourse depart from Platform 6,7,8,9&10 at Flinders Street, and Platform 13&14 at Southern Cross and do not generally travel via other City Loop stations.
+Special Event trains to and from the Showgrounds and Flemington Racecourse depart from Platform 6,7,8,9&10 at Flinders Street, and Platform 13&14 at Southern Cross and do not travel via other City Loop stations.
 On some days, these special trains don't run from Flinders Street but run only from Southern Cross station platform 8.